 A - When you submit the application you will receive an automated email indicating your application has been received.
 After your application has been processed, you will receive an email from Transportation Services indicating whether your application has been accepted or denied.
 Depending on when you register, this could take until mid-to-late August.
 Registrations are processed in the order they are received.

-A - Urban busing is available in Lacombe, Ponoka, and Blackfalds.
+A - Currently, urban busing is available in Lacombe, Ponoka, and Blackfalds.

 Q - How much are busing fees?

 A - There are no fees for rural (country) bus students.
-Most urban (Blackfalds, Lacombe & Ponoka) students fall into the “user pay” category, if they live less than 2.4 km from their school.
+Many urban (Blackfalds, Lacombe & Ponoka) students fall into the “user pay” category, if they live less than the Alberta Education specified distance from their school.
 Distances are calculated through transportation software and Alberta Education criteria.
 Fees are reviewed annually by the Board of Trustees and posted on the Division webpage.